-Chevrolet's Labor Day Sale offers 90 days' payment deferral with zero-percent interest, GM spokesman Jim Cain said.
-But if you don't have the credit to qualify for that — and the vast majority of Americans don't — then GM has other incentives that don't involve a payment deferral.
+A Labor Day Sale from Chevrolet offered 90 days' payment deferral with zero percent interest, GM spokesman Jim Cain said.
+But if you didn't have the credit to qualify for that — and the vast majority of Americans don't — then GM has other incentives that don't involve a payment deferral.

 But let's say you do qualify for zero percent.
-That means a payment deferral costs nothing in interest, and if you saved that car-payment money for three months, it could set you up with extra cash for repairs or maintenance down the road.
+That means a payment deferral costs nothing in interest, and if you kept that car-payment money in your bank account for three months, it could set you up with extra cash for repairs or maintenance down the road.

-Katie Moore, a financial counselor at Michigan-based GreenPath Debt Solutions, is skeptical of most deferral programs.
+Katie Moore, a financial counselor at Michigan-based GreenPath Debt Solutions, is skeptical of most deferred payment programs.
 But she admitted these "could work" for disciplined consumers.

 It's a chance "to put those three payments in the bank and save for emergencies, car repairs, new tires," Moore said.